caixingyang1228/DVIA-Final-Project/README.md

 ### Other modifications

-I added a list of relevant articles for each quarter, so that it is easy to understand which article the keyword comes from.
+I added the list of articles of each quarter, so that it is easy to understand which article the keyword comes from.

 ![](images/image4.png)